 It will benefit us at a social, business and economic level.

 Introduction of flexible-by-default policies within the government’s Action Plan is a step forward.
-Reviewing policies around parental leave for fathers can also move us forward.
+Reviewing policies around parental leave for partners can also move us forward.
 But to truly overcome the barriers experienced by mothers, we must understand those barriers, and take action to modernise the way we work in a way that benefits everyone.
 Being overly focused on headline numbers and quotas will not by itself help us to achieve this in an effective and sustainable way.

 Can you name the top five challenges experienced by mothers in the workplace?